- How to Calculate Income Tax on Salary with Example FY 2023-24

 Tax Loss Harvesting – Everything You Should Know

 Dealing with and planning taxes can be intimidating, especially for laymen.
 There are many ways to save taxes, whether capital gain, income from business/profession, income from house property, etc. Tax loss harvesting is one such method that can be used to reduce your capital gain tax liability.
-This article acts as your complete guide to tax loss harvesting in India.
+This comprehensive guide will walk you through everything you need to know about tax loss harvesting.

 What is Tax Loss Harvesting?